sofa-org/sofa-gitbook/tokenomics/README.md

 As SOFA grows and additional protocols come in, you can appreciate how important this variable will be in driving TVL, and this is going to be one of the vital parameters that can be voted on by our [$SOFA governance token](https://ainxbawxjd.larksuite.com/docx/Nh5VdSBNaoiSG7xX0lQuukPWsWd#doxusfrl6Z1n2pCyGcT7NdRNLWb) holders.

 _Note: The system captures daily snapshots. $RCH tokens are available for claim every day at UTC 08:00 following the execution of your trade._

+## 🤝 **Meet $SOFA: The Governance Token**

+The **$SOFA token is the governance token of the SOFA.org ecosystem**.
+As a decentralized, non-profit, open-source technology organization, all decisions within the SOFA.org ecosystem are determined by votes from $SOFA token holders. **As a pure governance token, $SOFA does not participate in any profit sharing within the ecosystem.**

+## 🎤 The Voice of the Community

+**Subject Matters Pertaining to Governance Votes:**

+1. Types of financial products to be onboarded
+2. Determination of the eligible basket of supported collateral (USDT etc.)
+3. Admission of new partner protocols into the SOFA.org ecosystem
+4. Distribution mix % of daily $RCH airdrops between the various on-boarded products
+5. Distribution mix % of daily $RCH airdrops amongst ecosystem protocols
+6. Pace of $RCH airdrops
+7. And other decisions to come as the ecosystem matures